-- ✓ The first two editions of the CB were very similar and focused on budget policy priorities, expenditure estimates for priority sectors, and the main sources of revenue. - ✓ The 2014 edition was significantly improved and included a brief introduction on the objectives and importance of the CB, as well as information on debt.
+- The first two editions of the CB were very similar and focused the budget policy priorities, allocations to the most relevant sectors and the main sources of revenue. - The 2014 edition was significantly improved and included a brief introduction on the objectives and importance of the CB, as well as information on debt.